How to Add Your Own GIFs in Gutenberg

 If you upload a GIF, all the resized versions of the image will lose their motion.
 Only the “Full Size” version will keep the GIF animation.

 But, all-in-all, Gutenberg has still been a very positive experience for me as a writer.
-We're looking forward to cool new features such as collaborative editing in WordPress.
+I love some the new features in plugins such as PublishPress Blocks.
+We're also looking forward to cool new features such as collaborative editing in WordPress.
 Most days, Gutenberg has me feeling like this:

 Get the PublishPress plugins